zNaLa/docs/docs/DJ Role.md

 ## Setting up DJ role
 :::note
-You need `Manage Roles` permission to create and assign roles in your server.
+You need the `Manage Roles` permission to create and assign roles in your server.
 :::
 1. **Create a DJ role:**
     - Go to your server settings.